-We are just starting to see more diversity reflected in magazines and on runways, but there is still a long way to go.
+We're just starting to see more diversity reflected in magazines and on runways, but there is still a long way to go.
 For decades, makeup companies have failed to provide options for darker skin tones.
-Have you ever thought about how frustrating it would be to shop for makeup and not be able to find colors that match and compliment your skin tone?
+Thankfully, commercial beauty brands now offer many more options, but as a clean beauty makeup artist, stocking my kit with the right products for all skin tones has been my biggest challenge.

 See the more from this photoshoot here!
-Photos by @jdthecombo Makeup by me + @therealcmichael
+Photos by @jdthecombo

-Thankfully, commercial beauty brands now offer many more options, but as a clean beauty makeup artist, stocking my kit with the right products for all skin tones has been my biggest challenge.
-When I started swapping my commercial products over to cleaner alternatives, I was disappointed to find there were major color gaps in the "skin" product categories (foundation, concealer and powder).
+When I started swapping my commercial products over to cleaner alternatives, I was disappointed to find there were major color gaps in the "skin" makeup categories (foundation, concealer and powder).
 For awhile, I had to do a lot of mixing and improvising to get the shades I needed for women of color.

 I am happy to report this has improved over the past few years, with new clean beauty brands launching with a fuller range of skin tones, as well as more established brands expanding on their collection.
-While there are still some shades and products to be desired, I'm thrilled to be able to show up to any job with the confidence that I can match (just about) any skin tone with clean beauty.
+While there are definitely still some shades and products to be desired, I'm thrilled to be able to show up to any job with the confidence that I can match just about any skin tone with clean beauty.
 Every woman deserves to have their pick of healthy makeup options!